Lancaster students, here are the 11 things you should have on your autumn checklist

 6. Start binging Harry Potter with your mates

-With all of the films available on Netflix, once you begin with the Philosopher’s Stone you can’t help but get lost in this witchy world.
-But with eight films in total, it’s a commitment, so one a night works well.
+With all of the films available on Netflix, once you begin with The Philosopher’s Stone, you can’t help but get lost in this witchy world.
+Although with eight films in total, it’s certainly a commitment, so watching one a night works well.
 If you want to pace yourselves, choosing one night a week that becomes your movie night is a solid plan.

 7. Lancaster’s Autumn Litfest

-From the 17th to the 21st of October, Lancaster is holding the annual literary festival, which includes a variety of events, such as novel readings, poetry and graphic novel discussions.
+From the 17th to 21st October, Lancaster is holding the annual literary festival, which includes a variety of events, such as novel readings, poetry and graphic novel discussions.

-They are welcoming Sarah Hall on the 17th October, holding an international fiction lecture featuring Xiaolu Gio on the 21st, and a post-festival talk from Simon Armitage on the 18th of November.
+The festival is welcoming Sarah Hall on 17th October, holding an international fiction lecture featuring Xiaolu Gio on the 21st, and a post-festival talk from Simon Armitage on 18th November.

 To learn more and download the full programme, see the website here.